 5. Severe surface corrosion on all transformers and chokes (due to steel cases.)
 These components will need repainting after the corrosion is removed.
 Most of these components are actually bypass capacitors.

 6. Generally, the Tuner and Power Supply are in better condition than IF-AF unit which has the most damage and will be the most difficult to restore to functionability.

 The Tentative Restoration Plan - Though a restoration can usually be accomplished without a manual or schematic, it's much easier and ultimately much more complete and accurate with a manual for reference.
-The first step is to get some documentation.
+The first step is to get some documentation (manual found.)
+During disassembly, all removed parts, including hardware, will be "bagged and tagged" in individual, identified plastic bags.
+This will be a tremendous help during reassembly since all parts will be easy to find and easy to identify.
 Since the Tuner and the PS are fairly heavy they will have to be restored in the shop.
 The PS will be restored first since it appears to be in the best overall condition.
 The Tuner will be restored next since it's better than the IF-AF unit.
 Both of these pieces can be worked on in the Summer out in the shop.
 The IF-AF unit is about 75 lbs out of the cabinet and can be brought into the upstairs lab for repair.
 This can be done during the Winter, if necessary.
 Cabinet repair will be done last after the RAA is operational and the Tuner, the IF-AF unit and the PS panels have been restored.
 If the cabinet restoration ends up being a Winter project, painting may be postponed until it warms up.
 One caveat,...this plan is subject to change depending on what unforeseen problems are encountered during the restoration process (and we do expect to find many more problems than those listed so far.)